San Jose (Costa Rica) in 3 Days

 Parque Central

-Hampton Inn Pool
+Hampton by Hilton Pool

-Dinner at Rostipollo
+Dinner at Rosti

-For dinner, we walk round the corner to a fast food chicken joint, Rostipollo.
+For dinner, we walk round the corner to a fast food chicken joint, Rosti.
 We buy a sharing platter (a Súper Piqueo) which consists of fried chicken, plantain, cheese and tortillas with a selection of dips.
 I’m not sure how many it’s supposed to serve, but it’s enormous.
 We manage to finish it with the help of a stray dog who appears under the table just as we are running out of steam.
 And so, when we should actually be half way across the Atlantic, we are sitting in a diner by the side of a motorway sharing chicken nuggets with a manky mongrel.

-Rostipollo Super Piqueo
+Rosti Super Piqueo

-Rostipollo Super Piqueo
+Rosti Super Piqueo

 Then it’s back to our room for a (very) early night before our 5 am check in.
 The noise as we approach the hotel is deafening; there are hundreds of parrots congregating in the trees outside.
 It’s quite a sight – I try to take a video, until two parrots poop in my hair and I have to take an impromptu shower before a slightly-later-than-planned early night.